 The free Tesco Clubcard Mastercard is a strong choice for earning Avios, earning you 0.3 Avios per £1 spent.
 You can also use the points for Virgin miles or different deals such as Uber credit.
 American Express is not accepted everywhere so this is worth considering as an alternative.

-What are the pros and cons of Avios cards?
+What are the pros and cons of Avios points cards?

 There are also cards aimed specifically at hotel stays, such as the IHG Rewards Club credit card, which includes offers for IHG properties like Crowne Plaza and Holiday Inn.